Cognitive Behaviour Therapy (CBT)

 Based on this, the therapy work would involve exploring with the clients their patterns of thinking, their feelings, behaviour and how they could change.

-Cognitive Behaviour Therapy is a greatly researched approach and is proven to be successful in treating issues such as: anxiety, panic attacks, phobias, depression, low self-esteem, stress, insomnia, gambling and anger.
+Cognitive Behaviour Therapy is a greatly researched approach and is proven to be successful in treating issues such as: anxiety and worry, panic, phobias, depression, low self-esteem, stress, insomnia, gambling and anger.

 What does Accredited member of the BABCP mean?